GekkeijuITA/GekkeijuITA/README.md

 # Hi there, I'm Lorenzo 👋

-I'm a computer science student at the University of Genoa with a strong passion for programming and immersive technologies.
+I'm a computer science student at the University of Genoa.

 🌱 Currently, I'm working on my bachelor's thesis: an implementation of the classic **Pac-Man** game using the **SFML 3.0** graphics library and `C++`.